Paraneoplastic Syndromes

 💎 Board Pearl

 - Negative cancer screen + high-risk antibody = keep looking.
-Repeat imaging q3–6 months for at least 2 years.
+Per PNS-Care 2021, repeat imaging every 4–6 months for 2 years in high-risk phenotype + high/intermediate-risk antibody patients.
 The neurological syndrome may precede detectable cancer by months to years

 - Antibody-specific screening: Anti-Yo → pelvic + breast imaging.
 Anti-Ma2 in young male → testicular ultrasound.
 Anti-Hu → CT chest for SCLC.
 Anti-Ri → mammography + CT chest